Other Common Names: garden tansy

 Remove seeds from personal gear, equipment, machinery, vehicles, and animals before leaving an infested area.

 Wear gloves when handling plants.
 Individual plants and small infestations can be hand-pulled (in damp soil) or dug up.
 Monitor and remove any resprouts.
 Mow or cut infestations before flowering and seed-set occur to eliminate seed production.
 Mowing alone will not kill plants so multiple treatments will be required to exhaust the plant's resources.
 Monitor treatment success continuously over successive years.

 Minimize soil disturbance and re-vegetate any disturbed areas promptly.
-Maintain a healthy native plant community to provide competition.
+Maintain a healthy native plant community.
 Monitor and identify areas where invasions of common tansy are likely to occur.
-Burning is not recommended for control.
+Burning is not recommended for controlling common tansy.

 For More Information